-If you've already invested in a collaborative relationship with hiring managers, don't lose momentum.
+If you do have a collaborative relationship with hiring managers, don't lose momentum.
 It's important to make sure hiring is still top of mind for them so you can start where you left off when things go back to normal.